Pro Tips for preparing InDesign files for use in CampaignDrive.

 - Make a master set of objects for graphics that will be used repeatedly, like logos.
 Use this set in every document so you don’t have to keep preparing them.
 These should be the actual image files that are on CampaignDrive, so that they are consistent.

-- If you know that you will be creating dynamic ads with bitmap images, ensure that your images will remain at least 300 PPI after scaling for dynamic sizing.
+- If you know that you will be creating dynamic ads with images, ensure that your images will remain at least 300 PPI after scaling for dynamic sizing.
 This means making them at a higher resolution than 300 PPI initially.
 How much depends on the scaling.

 - Ensure that all fonts used in the document are installed on your system prior to upload.
-Failure to do this could result in import failure.

 Content Management